planetarytechnology/rfcs/README.md

 ## What the process is
 [What the process is]: #what-the-process-is

-In short, to get a major change added to the Standard, one must first get the RFC merged into the RFC repo as a markdown file.
+In short, to get a major change added to the standard, one must first get the RFC merged into the RFC repo as a markdown file.
 At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into the Standard.